- Ron Howard

 - Release Date

 The Da Vinci Code is a movie about ideas.
 And those ideas are very clever, at once intriguing and controversial enough to send audiences racing into their local library, or at least Wikipedia, to find out the real story.
 Unfortunately, the movie’s ideas mask any semblance of character development or believable narrative, as the ideas don’t have the time or room to allow for such things within the script—they’re too busy being fascinating.
 Dan Brown’s novel sold some 60 million copies because its breakneck pace and audacious ideas were easily accessible in a familiar formula for pulpy fiction.
-And with the amount of discussion generated by the book, the merely so-so writing abilities of its author were conveniently overlooked by readers.
-Nevertheless, the discussion remained, books were sold in some 40 languages, and so Hollywood couldn’t resist making the movie from a novel everyone read and thus knew the twist ending too.
+And with the amount of discussion generated by the book, its author’s merely so-so writing abilities were conveniently overlooked by readers.
+Nevertheless, the discussion remained, and books were sold in some 40 languages.
+And so Hollywood couldn’t resist making the movie from a novel everyone read and thus knew the twist ending to.
 However meaningless this decision might’ve been, the result couldn’t be more disappointing.

-Professor of Symbology Robert Langdon (Hanks) is called to the Louvre where colleague Jacques Saunière (Jean-Pierre Marielle) was murdered by gunshot; but before he died, Saunière left a series of clues to finding his killer.
+Professor of Symbology Robert Langdon (Hanks) is called to the Louvre, where colleague Jacques Saunière (Jean-Pierre Marielle) was murdered by gunshot.
+But before he died, Saunière left a series of clues to finding his killer.
 As the title suggests, these clues are hidden among the museum’s various works by Renaissance painter Leonardo Da Vinci, including the way Saunière’s corpse resembles the position of Da Vinci’s Vitruvian Man.
-Hard-headed police investigator Fache (Jean Reno) suspects Langdon is involved, but Saunière’s granddaughter and police cryptographer Sophie Neveu (Audrey Tatou) trusts Langdon and helps him uncover both the mystery of Saunière’s murderer and one of history’s great covered-ups by the Catholic church.
+Hard-headed police investigator Fache (Jean Reno) suspects Langdon is involved.
+Still, Saunière’s granddaughter and police cryptographer Sophie Neveu (Audrey Tatou) trusts Langdon and helps him uncover both the mystery of Saunière’s murderer and one of history’s great covered-ups by the Catholic church.

 The movie progresses through a series of exotic and historic venues where more clues are revealed, but then Langdon and Neveu are pursued, so they flee to the next backdrop and the next clue.
 On their tail are Fache and creepy albino Opus Dei zealot Silas (Paul Bettany), both taking orders from misguided Bishop Manuel Aringarosa (Alfred Molina).
 In need of help, our heroes visit Anglophile historian Sir Leigh Teabing (Sir Ian McKellen), who informs them of what they’re really looking for.
 McKellen steals the show in his supporting performance, both lively and clever, with more personality in his little finger than both Hanks and Tatou portray combined.

 The bottom line is that The Da Vinci Code, for all the books and movie tickets it sold (the film earned some $217 million in United States ticket sales alone), still does not surpass the limitations of being an uninvolving thriller.
-Howard’s direction doesn’t have the personality and Goldsmith’s writing doesn’t have the punch to enliven this story with fleshed-out characters.
-Instead, the two-and-a-half hour running time is spent chasing an idea, which once revealed, really isn’t confirmed at all.
+Howard’s direction doesn’t have the personality, and Goldsmith’s writing doesn’t have the punch to enliven this story with fleshed-out characters.
+Instead, the two-and-a-half-hour runtime is spent chasing an idea, which, once revealed, really isn’t confirmed at all.
 The filmmakers were so concerned about doing justice to the book’s ideas that they forgot there’s an audience to entertain.